tsub/albert-github/README.md

-# Albert plugin for GitHub
+# Albert extension for GitHub

 Open GitHub repository in browser with [Albert].